patrickarlt/acetate-site/src/documentation/grunt-plugin.md

 order: 20
 ---

-For easy use with Grunt install the `grunt-acetate` plugin with this command:
+For use with Grunt install the `grunt-acetate` plugin with this command:

 ```bash
 npm install grunt-acetate --save-dev